medcomdk/MedComLandingPage/docs/index.md

 ## 6 Support or Contact

 [MedCom](https://www.medcom.dk/) is responsible for this page.
-For any question regaring the standard, please contact <fhir@medcom.dk>
+For any question regaring the standard, please contact <fhir@medcom.dk>.